 - Place the roast on the grill, with or without a water pan.
 It’s your choice, but we go without it.

-- Insert your remote meat probe for monitoring the internal temp of the roast.
+- Insert a remote meat probe from your smoker thermometer to monitor the internal temp of the roast.
 If you don’t have one, an instant-read temperature monitor will do, it just means opening the grill more often.

 - Now heat a pan or skillet on the grill or hob up to high.
 Then sear the roast all over to give it a great crust.

 - Once brown all over, remove and rest for ten minutes, tented in foil.

 - Slice thick as main and thinly for sandwiches and enjoy.